Geology (GEO)

 GEO 1103.
 Physical Geology.
 (3-0) 3 Credit Hours.
 (TCCN = GEOL 1303)

-Prerequisites: Completion of or concurrent enrollment in CHE 1103, CHE 1121, and MAT 1093 or higher, or satisfactory performance on placement exam, and completion of or concurrent enrollment in GEO 1111.
-This course is intended for geology majors and minors as well as others interested in the geologic sciences.
-It constitutes an introduction to the geology major and skillsets needed by the practicing geologist including; mineral and rock identification, microscopy, deep time, outcrop descriptions, and mapping.
+Prerequisite: Concurrent enrollment in GEO 1111.
+This course is intended for geosciences majors and minors as well as others interested in the geologic sciences.
+It constitutes an introduction to the geosciences major and skillsets needed by the practicing geologist including; mineral and rock identification, deep time, outcrop descriptions, and mapping.
 The course includes an introduction to the theory of plate tectonics and its relation to the Earth’s internal structure, surface features, hydrosphere, earthquakes, and volcanism.
 One or more field trips may be required.
 Generally offered: Fall, Spring.
-Course Fees: LRS1 $46.20; STSI $21.60.
+Course Fee: LRS1 $46.20; STSI $21.60.

 GEO 1111.
 Physical Geology Laboratory.
 (1-3) 1 Credit Hour.
 (TCCN = GEOL 1103)